List of Weapons

 Sling

 You can use your strength modifier instead of dexterity.
-No skill check is required to put a stone into it.
 You can use any object no larger than your clenched fist as ammunition.
-But attacks using improvised ammunition are made at disadvantage.Master Crafted Properties
+But attacks using improvised ammunition are made at disadvantage unless you have mastery over it.Master Crafted Properties

 A masterwork weapon is a finely crafted version of a normal weapon, where it gains a property that grants it a new function or makes it dealier.
-These are achieved purely through the skill of the crafted, without the use of magical enchantments.Elegant
+These are achieved purely through the skill of the craftsman, without the use of magical enchantments.Elegant

 The weapon counts as one size smaller in spite of its damage die.